shudv/memotable/README.md

 > **The correct way to memoize sorted & filtered collections.**
 >
 > Most web apps don’t need collection memoization.
 The DOM is almost always the real bottleneck for performance.
-> That said, when you are processing huge amounts of data (e.g. a realtime dashboard), `memotable` gives you the _correct_ memoizable primitive.
+> That said, when you are processing huge amounts of data (e.g. a realtime dashboard or a fully-offline app), `memotable` gives you the _correct_ memoizable primitive.

 ## Why memotable?